Senaraufi/SofwareEngineering-Project/README.md

 ## Contribution Statement

 We, Sena Raufi, Pixie Grogan, and Ojal Rakwal declare that all work presented in this project is our own original work, except where clearly acknowledged.
-Third-party assets and code references have been properly cited in the References section above.
+Third-party assets and code references have been properly cited whithin the code and the References section above.